BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/new and planned/_index.md

     - Pos. service credit memos
     - Purchase orders

+### Version 2.0.0.1 from 04.11.2022
+ - Improved form for license orders
+ - Compatibility with **Connector 365 Addressee Control** App

 ### Version 2.0.0.0
  - Sending of purchase documents (Purchase Order, Posted Return Order)
  - Dependency from the new version of app Connector 365 Base (2.0.0.0)